-She works at a huge church, where she helps run their children’s Sunday School and daycare programs.
-She’s an active, fun-loving mother and grandmother, whose basement looks like an art studio, with grandchildrens’ projects displayed all over the place.
-She laughs a lot, and her giggle is so infectious, you find yourself smiling and laughing along with her.
-Weight had always been an issue for her, but a bariatric surgery has helped her, and she heads out early every morning to a boot class.
-She and Dan have worked very hard on their marriage, and had found peace about other differences they had through therapy with me over the years.
+Patricia worked at a huge church, where she helped run their children’s Sunday School and daycare programs.
+She was an active, fun-loving mother and grandmother whose basement looked like an art studio, with her grandchildrens’ projects playfully displayed.
+She laughed a lot, and her giggle was so infectious you’d find yourself smiling and laughing along with her.
+Weight had always been an issue for her, but bariatric surgery had helped, and she headed out early every morning to work out.
+She and Dan had worked very hard on their marriage, and had found peace about other differences they had through therapy with me over the years.

 - She’d loved being a hands-on mom, and had to rebuild a sense purpose after her last child left home.

-- Her self-worth had suffered with her lifelong battle with weight.
+- Her self-worth had suffered from her lifelong battle with weight.
 But that was highly entrenched with an embattled relationship with her father where he constantly had constantly criticized her a child.
 She was insecure around others, and a lot of our work focused on building a sense of competence.

-- Plus, depression ran in her family, especially on her mother’s side.
-She could remember her grandmother, at times not getting out of bed for long stretches of time, her door shut, isolating herself from her family.
+- Depression ran in her family, especially on her mother’s side.
+She could remember her grandmother not getting out of bed for long stretches of time, her door shut, isolating herself from her family.
 She’d never wanted to be like her.

-But at times, Patricia hit a wall.
-It felt like something invaded her being.
+But at times, Patricia hit a wall, feeling like something invaded her being.
 She’d become weary of doing anything.
 She’d lose the desire to hear her grandkids’ voices.
 She’d have to make herself go to work.
 Then she’d come home and want to sleep, intrusive thoughts of hurting herself crowding her mind.

 How can people — especially people who love you — understand this cycle, and the frustration that goes along with it?
 How can they empathize with something they don’t experience?
 How could Dan have compassion for the lack of control Patricia felt from time to time?

 So, I made up a story.
 I wanted Dan to imagine what it would be like — to be Patricia, ”Imagine you’re given a house to live in.
-The floors are covered with carpets from around the world.
-When you walk around in it, living your busy life, you enjoy it.
+The floors are covered with beautiful carpets from around the world.
+When you walk around, living your busy life, you enjoy it.
 You get to know its nooks and crannies.”

 “Now imagine how you would feel.
 It would take you a while to figure out what was going on this house.
 You can’t move — it’s the only house you have.
 You can’t get rid of the carpets.
 They came along with the house.
 How would you live without fear of falling?
 Your steps would be cautious, your ability to enjoy and feel free diminished.
-With enough time, you’d feel better.
+With enough time, you’d begin to feel safer.
 You could go for days without falling – maybe even weeks or months.
 So you go on living, distracted from the potential of falling in a hole.
-Until the day you fall in a hole.”
+Until the day you do.”